Data Centers in Buenos Aires

 - Epidemic (4.4): Public health preparedness levels are consistent with a major global capital.

 Other natural hazards, such as tropical cyclones, are considered minor or not listed for this metropolitan area.
-Tsunami and coastal flood risks are noted as indirect regional factors and do not materially impact the primary data center clusters as of September 2025.
+Coastal flood and tsunami risks are noted as indirect regional factors and do not materially impact the primary data center clusters as of January 2026.